jeremyButtler/alnSeq/README.md

   scoring matrix and the direction matrix.

-One thing I do want to point out is that there are very memory efficient algorithms for optimal global alignments (Needleman Wunsch), such as the Hirschberg alignment.
-  The striped Waterman Smith alignment is a very memory efficient algorithm for optimal global alignments.
+One thing I do want to point out is that there are very memory efficient algorithms, such as the striped Waterman Smith alignment, for optimal local alignments.

 ## The direction matrix

-AlnSeq stores each direction in two bits, which are packed into an 8 bit integer.
+AlnSeq stores each direction in two bits for the Needleman and Waterman alignments.
+These bits are packed into an 8 bit integer.
 This reduces the directional matrix size by 4, but comes at the cost of slower speed.
   This also means that only one direction is stored, instead of all possible alternatives.
-However, alnSeq could be modified to keep all directions in a 3 or 4 bit array was used at the cost of using twice the memory.
-You can modify the twoBitArrays.c functions to make this change.

-If you do decide to store all directions , then I would recommend using 3 bit directions packed into a 16 bit or 32 bit integer.
-It will be harder and will loose one bit per 16bit integer, but will increase memory usage by 60% instead of 100%.

-## The scoring matrix
+## The scoring matrix (Needleman/Waterman)

-AlnSeq also reduces the scoring matrix down to two rows, which are the previous row of scores and the current row of scores.
-This effectively removes the scoring matrix, but also removes the ability to scan the scoring matrix for other high scores, which is sometimes done for a traditional Waterman Smith alignment.
-To combat this alnSeq will record the best score (or lower right conner for a Needleman Wunsch) and the best score for each base in the reference and each base in the query sequence.
+AlnSeq also reduces the scoring matrix down to one row, which holds the last scores or the previously updated scores.
+This removes the scoring matrix, but also removes the ability to scan the scoring matrix for other high scores, which is sometimes done for an Waterman Smith alignment.
+The best score is found while building the matrix.

-To reduce the tendency to trace the path of the best alignment each new best score for a bases is check to see if it extends the alignment the previous base was on.
-  If it extends the alignment, then the previous bases best score is set to an previous score for the previous base and the current base is set to the new score.
-However, this means that alnSeq must keep track of both the current best scores for each base and one past best scores for each base.

-Any bases that had a paths (alignments) that had a high enough score are printed out.
-The total number of printed alignments can be thought of in terms of n (number of bases in the reference) and m (number of bases in the query).
-The maximum of number of alignments is n alignments for the reference and m alignments for the query.
-This could take up a lot of space, so it would be better to integrate your program into this step.
-You can use the printAlnWaterAlns (Fun-03) in water.c, which does the printing as an example.

-From this you could get an idea of the complete alignment and may even detect duplications that are in only one sequence.
-However, detecting duplications that are in both sequences will likely not be possible.

-If your willing to modify the code you could make an alternative system that stores every score above a certain threshold or multiple scores per base.
-For the every score above a certain threshold modification you would need to remove the old scores arrays, which when done would allow you to store up to 25% of the matrix before having similar memory usage to a traditional Smith Waterman.
-If you did not care about scores you could increase this to 50% of the matrix.

-## Memory Cost

-The rough planned memory cost of alnSeq is

-- Cost of the directional matrix (n\*m)/4
-- Cost to store the reference and query sequence (n + m)
-- Cost of storing the best index 8 \* (n + m)
-  - The index must be stored as unsigned longs
-  - \*2 is because the previous best score needs to be stored
-  - This is for each query and reference base, but not the entire matrix
-- Cost of storing every best score 8 \* (n + m)
-  - Scores are stored as longs
-  - This is for each query and reference base, but not the entire matrix
-- Cost of converting matrix to an alignment 3 \* (n + m)
-- Total rough cost (n\*m)/4 + 19 \* (n + m)
-- Cost of keeping one more score per base 16 \* (n + m)

-The memory cost for two 200,000 base pairs sequences would be ([(200,000 \* 200,000) / 4] + 19 \* 200,000) bytes >
-  10 Gb, but < 11Gb.

-This shows that alnSeq has a very high memory cost.

-## The matrix scan

-Searches the matrix will I am still filling the matrix.
-It prints out a cigar for any alignment path that is above the "-min-score " setting (default 1000, which is  at least 200 matches) and if the path is no longer extended on the next row.
-This results in the full alignment, rather than best alignment being printed.
-So, you will have to search the cigars for the best sections.

-The output file is named prefix--matrix-scan.aln.
-Each line in the file is tab delimited and has the score, ending query base, ending reference base, cigar (end of alignment to start), start of query, start of reference to a file named.

-One problem is that it will also print out alignments that extend the main alignment by one base, which means this MAKES VERY LARGE FILES and takes a lot of time.
-Also, the print function is not very well done.

-## The multi-base print

-This records a best score (above "-min-score") for each reference base and query base.
-However, this will only record a score if the alignment is not extended into the next row.
-The alternative alignments are printed out with the same file format as the matrix scan.
+AlnSeq also supports alternative alignments with -query-ref-scan-water by storing the best score for each reference base and each query base (Starting positions, ending positions, score).
+The score, starting reference position, starting query position, ending reference position and ending query position are then printed out (currently in the same file before the alignment).

-Though this will not make as large files as the matrix scan, it still can output files that are the size of the query length * reference length.
-This can result in VERY LARGE FILES for large alignments.

-This was an intresting idea, but for the few tests that I ran, I found that this mainly feature printed alignments that were just one or two bases off the main alignment.
+  There is no filter, so this will print out everything that is at or above -min-score.
+This includes duplicate scores.

 ## Some light benchmarking

-I compared alnSeq to the Needleman algorithm in bio-alignment (bio_or_ssw), the Needleman and Waterman in emboss, and the waterman from the Complete-Striped-Smith-Waterman-Library (bio_or_ssw).
-  I also included an Hirschberg alignment in bio-alignment (bio-align-hb) in my tests.
+I picked out three programs to compare alnSeq to.
+The first is emboss, which is a more commonly used toolkit.
+The second is bio-alignment (bio or ssw), which had a Hirschberg.
+The last was the Complete-Striped-Smith-Waterman-Library (bio or ssw), which supports a vectorized, memory efficient, striped Smith Wateman alignment.
+This is not an exhaustive list, nor does it include the best programs.
+It is just a simple and quick list.

 I split the facets into if it was a global alignment (Needleman/Hirschberg) or a local alignment (Waterman).